thewilltolive/wtools/README.md

 The principle of the lookup function is that you will only have four ascii character comparison to find "the rolling stones" instead of four strcmp().

+# Binary Key Value
+Bkv helps serializing and parsing of key/value.
+It can be generated from JSON and JSON can be generated from it.